eebsperspective/eebsperspective/README.md

 - 🌱 I’m currently learning Svelte
-- 👯 I’m looking to collaborate on Angular,React Projects.
+- 👯 I’m looking to collaborate on Angular, React Projects.
 - 📫 How to reach me: [My Linkedin](https://www.linkedin.com/in/ibrahim-muktaresq/)

 <!--